 Cotinine levels are considered the most reliable indicator of a person’s exposure to tobacco products.

-Let’s evaluate the four primary methods of nicotine testing.
+Here’s a quick look at the four primary methods of nicotine testing.

-|Nicotine detectability||Up to 3 weeks||Up to 10 days||Up to 5 days||Up to one year|
+|Detectability||Up to 3 weeks||Up to 10 days||Up to 5 days||Up to one year|

 Ascorbic acid, or vitamin C, is a water-soluble vitamin with antioxidant properties.